If you’ve been following me for any length of time, you know I love to trade based on patterns.

 1. The Flat Top Breakout Pattern

 This is an awesome bull flag setup.
-In this pattern, there’s no pullback and no downward slope during the consolidation period.
+In this pattern, there’s little or no pullback and no downward slope during the consolidation period.
 Instead, the consolidation has a flat top.
 The stock trades sideways as the flag forms.

 Then, after the period of consolidation, the upward trend continues.
 Once the new breakout begins, it’s a good idea to wait for confirmation.
 It’s also a good idea to have a price target for getting out of your position.